 Skin may begin to:

-Feel tighter after washing
+- Feel tighter after washing

-Become flaky or rough in places it never did before
+- Become flaky or rough in places it never did before

-React to products that you’ve been using for a long time
+- React to products that you’ve been using for a long time

-feeling more uncomfortable under your clothing
+- feeling more uncomfortable under your clothing

-Lose its softness or glow it once had
+- Lose its softness or glow it once had

 These changes often coincide with other life shifts that can be going on when you’re in your 40s, caring for aging parents, work and family life balance, midlife identity crisis, caring for children with disabilities, and even empty nest syndrome and trying to figure out what your mission in life is now.
+The stress of these potential responsibilities can show up on your skin, with break-outs even when you’re skincare routine hasn’t changed.

 Hormones and Skin Changes

-Estrogen plays a key role in skin health.
+Oestrogen plays a key role in skin health.
 Think of it as being the scaffolding that supports our skins:

 - Natural oil production